 - Represented a leading online service provider in post-trial proceedings against $2 billion trade secrets, copyright, and Lanham Act claims related to virtual reality technology.

-- Served as lead counsel in representing a Texas-based private equity firm in a partnership dispute in the Delaware Court of Chancery against the founders of a retail services franchise company.
+- Represented a Texas-based private equity firm in a partnership dispute in the Delaware Court of Chancery regarding convertible preferred interests against the founders of a retail services franchise company.

 - Represented a leading financial services company in litigation against the Federal Trade Commission related to allegedly inadequate fee and privacy disclosures.